wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-3-prediction.md

 tool can help to evaluate the quality of a gene prediction by comparing features of a predicted gene to similar database sequences.
-This approach expects that similar sequences should for example be of similar length. *Genevalidator* was built to automate the comparison of sequence characteristics in a manner similar to what we just did through visual individual BLAST results.
+This approach expects that similar sequences should for example be of similar length. *Genevalidator* was built to automate the comparison of sequence characteristics similarly to what we just did through visual individual BLAST results.

 Try to run the [example rice and honeybee protein sequences](predictions.fa) through *GeneValidator*.
 It should be accessible at [https://genevalidator.genomicscourse.com/](https://genevalidator.genomicscourse.com/) or [https://genevalidator.wurmlab.com/](https://genevalidator.wurmlab.com/).